 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chest pain; confusion; depression; difficult or painful urination; fainting; fever, chills, cough, or persistent sore throat; flushing; severe or persistent dizziness or headache; shortness of breath; swelling of the hands, ankles, or feet; swelling, warmth, numbness, change of color, or pain in a leg or arm; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe stomach pain, yellowing of the skin or eyes); symptoms of low magnesium levels (eg, irregular heartbeat; mental or mood changes; muscle aches, cramps, pain, spasms, or weakness; seizures; sluggishness; tremor; unusual loss of appetite, nausea, vomiting, or weakness); symptoms of low potassium levels (eg, irregular heartbeat; muscle pain, weakness, or cramping).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chest pain; coughing up blood; difficult or painful urination; fainting; fever, chills, cough, or persistent sore throat; flushing; severe or persistent dizziness or headache; shortness of breath; swelling of the hands, ankles, or feet; swelling, warmth, numbness, change of color, or pain in a leg or arm; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, severe stomach pain, yellowing of the skin or eyes); symptoms of low magnesium levels (eg, irregular heartbeat; mental or mood changes; muscle aches, cramps, pain, spasms, or weakness; seizures; sluggishness; tremor; unusual loss of appetite, nausea, vomiting, or weakness); symptoms of low potassium levels (eg, irregular heartbeat; muscle pain, weakness, or cramping).